jamloop/springserve-python/README.md

 Open ipython and run the following.
 This will edit your link.config.
 By default this will be ~/.link/link.config.
 You can change this directory location by setting the environment variable  LNK_DIR

-Here is an example config:
+Run the following to set up your config:

 		In [1]: import springserve